 Fintech lenders are financial service providers that have established partnerships with non-traditional banks to provide PPP lending services.
 For the very first time, the SBA and the Treasury have allowed non-traditional banks to participate in lending.

 What documents do I need for my application?

 You will need documentation to prove your payroll amount (or net income, if you are self-employed).
 If you have a payroll provider, you should be able to download a payroll report that summarizes most of the information you’ll need.
 If you’re a sole proprietor, you will need to provide a completed Schedule C for 2019.
 If you are applying with a lender you do not have an existing banking relationship with, you’ll also be asked to provide documentation to prove your identity and your business’ existence.
 Requirements will differ from lender to lender.

 Further reading: Documents Required to Apply for the Paycheck Protection Program

-Can I apply to the PPP through more than one lender?
+Can I apply to more than one place at a time?

 Yes, but be sure to cancel your pending application(s) once you are approved for one, as you can only hold one PPP loan per business.

 Further reading: Can I Apply for the PPP Twice?